georgeeng/Connect_4/readme.md

 	return score;
 }
 ```
+We will value higher streaks higher, and ones with open ends even higher than that.
+Yellow (streak)4 and Red (streak)4 will have a very, very high score because, that is how you win this game!

   We assume they will "minimize" the AI's score so we pick out the minimum valued board from each set of possible moves.
 Then we pick the best value we could possibly get to by choosing the maximum of the set of minimums we just finished building.